 Kuthodaw Pagoda, Mandalay © Paul Arps

 Aside from sightseeing, shopping is Mandalay's major pastime.
 A jewel market, where visitors can watch craftsmen shape gems, is worth a visit.
 Crafts such as monk's umbrellas, gold leaf, ornate furniture, and lacquer-ware are made and sold within the city.
-Motorbike taxis are avalible, as are trishaws which are traditionally used in rural Myanmar.
+Motorbike taxis are available, as are trishaws, which are traditionally used in rural Myanmar.